Felling

 Felling is the process of cutting down trees, an element of the task of logging.
-The person cutting the trees is a feller.
+The person cutting the trees is a lumberjack.
 A feller buncher is a machine capable of felling a single large tree or grouping and felling several small ones simultaneously.

 Methods

 Hand felling

 In hand felling, an axe, saw, or chainsaw is used to fell a tree, followed up by limbing and bucking in traditional applications.
 In the modern commercial logging industry, felling is typically followed by limbing and skidding.

 Feller buncher

 A feller-buncher is a motorized vehicle with an attachment which rapidly cuts and gathers several trees in the process of felling them.

 In cut-to-length logging a harvester performs the tasks of a feller-buncher, additionally doing the delimbing and bucking.
 When harvesting wood from a felled tree, the recommended methods should be followed in order to maximize wood recovery.
 The suggested trend is to make deeper cuts and smaller openness when performing undercuts.